quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 ## Our Example

-We will use a `Source` to generate mock temperature events for 3 machines (MACHINE_IDs '0', '1', or '2'); ID's 0 and 1 are functioning normally, 2 is malfunctioning (overheating).
+We will use a [Quix Streams `Source`](../../connectors/sources/README.md) to generate mock temperature events for 3 machines (MACHINE_IDs '0', '1', or '2'); ID's 0 and 1 are functioning normally, 2 is malfunctioning (overheating).

 These events will be processed by our new Anomaly Detector `Application`.